 We have entered and will continue to enter into certain agreements, including service, supply and purchase contracts with Huntsman LLC.
 If Huntsman LLC or any of its affiliates fail to perform their obligations under any of these agreements, or if any of these agreements terminate or we are otherwise unable to obtain the benefits thereunder for any reason, there could be a material adverse effect on our business, financial condition, results of operations or cash flows if we are unable to obtain similar service, supply or purchase contracts on the same terms from third parties.
 For example, we have only one operating facility for our production of PO, which is located in Port Neches, Texas.
 The facility is dependent on Huntsman Petrochemical Corporation's existing infrastructure and its adjacent facilities for certain utilities, raw materials, product distribution systems and safety systems.
-In addition, we depend upon employees of Huntsman Petrochemical Corporation, a subsidiary of Huntsman LLC, to operate our Port Neches facility.
-We purchase all of the propylene used in the production of PO through Huntsman Petrochemical Corporation's pipeline, which is the only existing propylene pipeline connected to our PO facility.
+In addition, we depend upon employees of Huntsman Petrochemical Corporation of PO through Huntsman Petrochemical Corporation's pipeline, which is the only existing propylene pipeline connected to our PO facility.
 If we were required to obtain propylene from another source, we would need to make a substantial investment in an alternative pipeline.
 This could have a material adverse effect on our business, financial condition, results of operations or cash flows.
 See "Certain Relationships and Related Transactions".